jwmullally/dracut-iscsi-target/README.md

 *!!
 Currently there is NO ENCRYPTION for the iSCSI endpoint.
 See TODO below.
 For now, only run this on a trusted network with trusted hosts.*

-This package adds an extra module to dracut that allows the initramfs to start as an iSCSI Target instead of doing a regular boot.
+This dracut module allows the initramfs to start as an iSCSI Target instead of doing a regular boot.

 This allows you to run the OS on another host using "netroot=iscsi:...".
 For example, you can run your laptop's OS on your desktop without having to install and maintain a seperate copy.